openenclave/openenclave-security/docs/GettingStartedDocs/best_practices_secure_enclaves.md

 Enclaves provide two properties that enable applications to handle secrets securely: 1) strong identity, 2) runtime protection of secrets in memory.
 These two properties enable secure point-to-point secret transfers.
 When applications are built with enclaves, all secret management should occur dynamically _inside_ the enclave and through secure communications with trusted sources, such as cloud provider key vaults.
 Let's look at one example of how enclave attestation and enclave memory protection can combine to implement a secure channel.

 ### Secure Key Release
-One of the core challenges customers have interacting with encrypted environments is how to ensure that they can reliably communicate with the code running in the environment ("enclave code").
+One of the core challenges customers have interacting with encrypted environments is how to ensure that they can securely and reliably communicate with the code running in the environment ("enclave code").

 One solution to this problem is what is known as "Secure Key Release", which is a pattern that enables this kind of communication with enclave code.